• Homeowners

 If you have an open-vented system, a feed and expansion tank will make sure the system’s water levels remain at the same level.
 It ensures any water lost through evaporation or leaking is replaced, as well as making sure that water expansion caused by heating doesn’t lead to a build-up of pressure.

-If your home has a high demand for hot water, either because you have a lot of radiators or two or more bathrooms, a heat only boiler could be the right central heating solution for you.
-They can supply large amounts of hot water at the same time, whereas another model such as a combi boiler may struggle to keep up with the demand.
+If your home has a high demand for hot water, a Heat only boiler could be the right logical solution.
+They can supply large amounts of hot water to multiple taps simultaneously, whereas another model might struggle to keep up.

 Heat only boilers are best suited to large homes where a steady supply of hot water may be needed at the same time, such as a property with two bathrooms where several people all need to wash and shower in the morning.

-A key point to be aware of when it comes to heat only boilers is that they can run out of hot water, because they draw water from a cylinder rather than directly from the mains.
-Once all of the water from the cylinder has been used, it will need to refill with cold water and heat it to the temperature needed for our hot water taps and showerheads.
+A key point to be aware of when it comes to Heat only boilers is that they can run out of hot water, because they draw water from a cylinder rather than directly from the mains.
+Once all of the water from the cylinder has been used, it will need to be refilled with cold water and heated to the temperature needed for our hot water taps and showerheads.